Best Car Racks For Electric Bikes – 2023

 - Ease Of Use: Does the rack fold down easily?
 Do the arms secure the bikes simply?
 Is it intuitive to use from start to finish?

-- Where It Secures The Bike: E-bikes start around $1,000 and prices can climb upwards to $10,000 or more for high-end electric bikes.
-So any rack we recommend is going to protect your investment (and your car).
+- Where It Secures The Bike: E-bikes start around $1,000, and prices can climb upwards to $10,000 or more for high-end electric bikes.
+So, any rack we recommend will protect your investment (and your car).

 - Additional Features: A quality rack that reliably transports your bike from A to B is fantastic, but some really go the extra mile.
 We love to see extras such as: